Skylar-xty/Skylar-xty/README.md

 - 👋 Hi, I’m @Skylar-xty
 - 👀 I’m interested in science and computers.
 - 🌱 I’m currently learning mathematics&cybersecurity and working for the 718 laboratory in my university.
-- 🤖 I’m also a RMer and working for H(HITWH)E(Excellent)R(Robot)O(Organization) as a member of the group of CV.
+- 🤖 I was also a RMer and working for H(HITWH)E(Excellent)R(Robot)O(Organization) as a member of the group of CV.
-- 💞️ I’m looking to collaborate on coding, AI and Robotics.
+- 💞️ I’m looking to collaborate on coding, CogSci, AI and Robotics.
 - ✨ I want to be an engineer in the future.
 - 🥰 I'm busy learning, living and loving.
 - 📫 How to reach me skylar.xty@gmail.com